DaveBackus/Data_Bootcamp_Book/pandas-clean.md

 * Missing values need to be identified.
 * Large numbers have commas in them that lead Python to label variables as objects.
 (This is true, but it takes some effort to find examples.)

-Both can be handled in the read statement by deleting the hash, so that's what we'll do.
+Both can be handled in the read statement by deleting the hash in the read statement, so that's what we'll do.
 But there's another one that's not so easy:

 * Variables run across rows, rather than down columns.
 We see this in the column labels:  '1980', '1981', etc.  (And yes, dates are treated as strings here.
 Try `weo['1980']`.)
 The plot method assumes observations run down columns, so we'll have to switch the rows and columns.

-**Bond yields.**  Convert to quarterly so we can graph with GDP growth.
-Get from FRED.

-## ??

-Selection = slicing = filtering...

-## Choosing variables
+## Selection

-Boolean
+Suppose we want to choose some variables or observations, but not others.
+That's referred to variously as selection, subsetting, slicing, and filtering.
+We'll use the term **selection* since it seems to mean what it sounds like.
+We'll ignore selection based on row and column labels or numbers, which we don't use all that much.

+**Selecting a list of variables.**

 isin

-## Choosing observations

-## Switching rows and columns

-## Renaming indexes

-Apply list comprehension to OECD doc data...